Notice: Your browser is not supported or outdated so some features of the site might not be available.

 • Bulky design.

 The Turtle Beach Stealth 500 are okay for office use.
-They have a long battery life and a stable fit with a light clamping force, so you should find them comfortable enough to wear all day.
+They have a long battery life and a stable fit with a light clamping force, so you'll find them comfortable enough to wear all day.
 They do run on the smaller side, though, so users with larger heads may find these tight.
 These headphones do a bad job blocking out external noise, so if you work in an office, be prepared to be distracted by the sound of chatty coworkers while trying to focus on your work.
 That said, they have a great microphone that does a very good job isolating speech from any noise around you, so if you have to take any calls while at the office, the person on the other end of the line will hear you easily.

 Pros